AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for CLInic.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar CLInic.jar` command to run the application.<br>
+4. Open a command terminal, navigate into the folder you put the jar file in, and use the `java -jar CLInic.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/UI-Current.png)